-The Co-op is the UK’s sixth largest grocer and operates over 2,700 stores, the bulk of which are neighbourhood convenience stores.
+The Co-op is the UK’s seventh largest grocer and operates over 2,400 stores, the bulk of which are neighbourhood convenience stores.

-It has been on a turnaround programme known as “Rescue, Rebuild and Renew” for the past few years, following a flagging performance and near-collapse in 2013.
-It entered the final phase of this turnaround in 2018 and the past few years have seen the Co-op performing strongly against its big four rivals and creating a Co-op that is “relevant and vital” to a new generation.
+It has been on a turnaround programme known as “Rescue, Rebuild and Renew” for several years, following a flagging performance and near-collapse ten years ago.
+It entered the final phase of this turnaround in 2018 and the past few years have seen the Co-op performing strongly against its major rivals and creating a Co-op that is “relevant and vital” to a new generation.

-Co-op’s retail growth has been driven by a growing wholesale operation and online expansion.
-At the end of 2021 it offered online delivery from more than 1,600 stores in partnership with delivery intermediaries, a service that continues to expand.
-Online sales more than doubled to reach £200m in FY2021.
-A £45m investment into a new distribution centre, set to open in 2022, further supports these efforts.
+Co-op’s food retail growth has been driven by a growing wholesale operation and online expansion.
+At the end of 2022 it offered online delivery from more than 1,800 stores in partnership with delivery intermediaries, a service that continues to expand.
+Having more than doubled in FY2021, online sales continued to grow strongly in FY2022, increasing by 24% to £222m.
+A £45m investment into a new distribution centre, which became operational in 2022, further supports these efforts.

 Innovation rating: 3